me-singh/Github-user-search/README.md

 # Github-user-search
-search github users using name of the user
+search github users using user name as key in github api.